 Crash dieters who argue that there is no such thing as a healthy fat are completely missing the bigger picture and risk depriving their brains and vital organs of the requisite building blocks for tissue growth and development.
-Vegetable oils are valuable for their antioxidants which reduce inflammation and decrease the risk of chronic heart disease.
+Healthy oils are valuable for their antioxidants which reduce inflammation and decrease the risk of chronic heart disease.

 Popular edible oils such as coconut oil reduce harmful cholesterol and contribute valuable medium-chain triglycerides.
 Avocados are beneficial to adrenal health as they contain healthy monounsaturated fats that help in neurotransmitter production, potassium, and beneficial B vitamins.

-Healthy fish oils from wild-caught fatty cold-water species such as salmon, sardines, tuna, and various mackerel variants provide omega-rich oils that reduce inflammation and help brain and hormonal health.
+Healthy fish oils from wild-caught fatty cold-water species such as salmon, sardines, tuna, and various mackerel variants provide omega-rich oils that reduce inflammation and help the brain and hormonal health.

 Get valuable nutrients from animal proteins

 Protein sources such as poultry and beef provide vital nutrients for normal bodily functions.
 The amino acid tryptophan causes you to get a good night’s sleep after a turkey dinner.
 It is a precursor to the neurotransmitter serotonin which helps you relax and better deal with stress.